reddit/baseplate.py/docs/api/baseplate/observers/timeout.rst

    ...

-   # optional: defaults to 10 seconds if not specified. this timeout
+   # optional: defaults to no timeout if not specified. this timeout
    # is used for any endpoint not specified in the by_endpoint
    # section below.
+   # note: leaving this unconfigured is deprecated.
+   # can be set to 'infinite' to disable the timeout altogether.
    server_timeout.default = 200 milliseconds

    # optional: defaults to false. if enabled, tracebacks will be